Commercial Revitalization Grants

 The City's Signage Grant program provides financial and business assistance to business owners interested in creating well designed signage or updating their signage to current design standards.
 The program was established by DCD to increase the physical appearance of Milwaukee’s commercial areas.
 This incentive will offer reimbursable grant funds up to $2,500.
 The grant may not exceed 50% of the total eligible project costs.

 More information on signage regulations here and signage permits here.
-This grant funding cannot be used for Type B signs as described in the signage regulations.

 The City's Façade Grant program provides financial and business assistance to businesses and commercial property owners interested in renovating the street facing facades of their building.
 The program was established by DCD to increase the physical appearance of Milwaukee’s commercial areas.
 This incentive will offer reimbursable grant funds up to $5,000.
 The grant may not exceed 50% of the total eligible project costs.